-Dwayne McDuffie, a late great pioneer in the comic book industry had suffered through is his whole life when being a writer for a comic book series.
+Dwayne McDuffie, a late great pioneer in the comic book industry, had suffered through this his whole life when being a writer for a comic book series.
 He called it the rule of three: Where if three or more black characters are in a comic book series, it's considered a "black product" and thus many white readers, whom are the overwhelming majority of comic book buyers, ignore it.

 Issa Rae, the creator of Misadventures Of Awkward Black Girl discusses this in this interview.
 She says that the show couldn't exist without the Internet because TV has a very strict notion of how a black character should act, which is why ABG won't become a network TV show anytime soon.

 "In one meeting, during the first ten seconds, this guy said, "The show is pretty funny.
 This is about a typical black woman with her black women problems."
 And then said big names were necessary to make it to television."

 Al Simmons was black, but Spawn was still the most popular comic book series of the 1990s.
 Note, however, that due to his full-body costume (not to mention being disfigured), Spawn's ethnicity wasn't immediately evident.